jimburton/scrabble/chapters/Chapter1.md

 module of their own -- it makes them easy to track down and can help you avoid the problem of circular imports, where two modules need to import each other to get access to some types, something which isn't allowed by the compiler.
+As the projects gets bigger, it's handy to know just where to go to look at the definition of a type.

 To experiment with the code, use the command `cabal repl`.
 You still need to load the modules containing types and functions: